tangentsoft/pidp8i/README.md

 ## Prerequisites

-*   A Raspberry Pi with the 40-pin GPIO connector. (i.e., Not one of the original RPis with the 26-pin connector.)
+*   A Raspberry Pi with the 40-pin GPIO connector.
+That rules out the first series of Raspberry Pi boards with the 26-pin connector.

-    As this code presently stands, you may need one of the more modern multicore variants, being the Raspberry Pi 2 model B or newer.
+    In order to use the standard version of this software, you need one of the multicore variants of the Pi.
+See [`README-single-core.md`][rmsc] if you have a single-core Pi.

 *   An SD card containing Raspbian or something sufficiently close.
     PipaOS may also work, for example.
 This software is currently